Trump Turnberry: Trump ownership

-Donald Trump purchased the hotel and golf courses from Leisurecorp in 2014 for $60 million, and the resort was renamed Trump Turnberry.
-Trump resigned his directorship of the companies which own Trump Turnberry in 2017, just before he was inaugurated as President of the United States, and passed control to his sons Donald Jr and Eric.
-The Trump Organization claims to have spent about two hundred million dollars on renovating the course; $18m were accounted for in 2016.
+In 2017, Trump resigned his directorship of the companies which own Trump Turnberry just before he was inaugurated as president of the United States, and passed control to his sons Donald Jr and Eric.
+The Trump Organization claims to have spent about $200 million on renovating the course; $18 million were accounted for in 2016.
 Donald Trump remains the owner of Golf Recreation Scotland, which in turn owns SLC Turnberry.